Content from Python Fundamentals

 Value of 65.0 with label weight_kg stuck on it, and value of 143.0 with label weight_lb stuck on it

-Similar to above, the expression 2.2 * weight_kg is evaluated to 143.0, and then this value is assigned to the variable weight_lb (i.e. the sticky note weight_lb is placed on 143.0).
+As above, the expression 2.2 * weight_kg is evaluated to 143.0, and then this value is assigned to the variable weight_lb (i.e. the sticky note weight_lb is placed on 143.0).
 At this point, each variable is “stuck” to completely distinct and unrelated values.

 Let’s now change weight_kg: